John Bolton Alleges Additional Misconduct By President Trump In New Book

 John Bolton’s new book will detail additional misconduct by President Donald Trump in addition to his actions with Ukraine, Axios reported.
-The former White House national security adviser recently decided to release his book The Room Where It Happened: A White House Memoir, despite delays from the Trump administration as it searched the manuscript for potential classified information.
+The former White House national security adviser recently decided to release his book, The Room Where It Happened: A White House Memoir, despite delays from the Trump administration as it searched the manuscript for potential classified information.

 Bolton’s book’s release date is June 23, and it contains direct quotes from the president and other Trump administration officials.
 Axios published an excerpt from the epilogue.